 It is also worth noting that this particular brewing method, is not suitable for making espresso coffees of any kind.
 It is more "French Press" style, however it has none of the sludge associated with that French Press method of brewing.

-You can now quickly see from the above information, that around two thirds of buyers rated this a 5 star product.
+You can now quickly see from the above information, that over two thirds of buyers rated this a 5 star product.
 90% rated it 4 stars or higher.
-It is worth noting that 9% of buyers also gave this a lowly 1 star rating.
+It is worth noting that 7% of buyers also gave this a lowly 1 star rating.

 When I checked the reasons for this, I found the following were the reasons: